 Harrell has consistently led in public opinion research polling during this election cycle, including in two independent polls that were conducted last month, so it’s not surprising that he has a lead in our final survey of Seattle.

-However, Harrell’s lead here is greater than in either of those polls (conducted for Crosscut/KCTS and Strategies 360), which suggests that he’s been able to solidify and expand his support in the home stretch.
+However, Harrell’s lead here is greater than in either of those polls (conducted for Crosscut/KCTS by Elway and for KOMO by Strategies 360), which suggests that he’s been able to solidify and expand his support in the home stretch.